What Causes Knee Pain (and What You Can Do)

 - Tibial Spine

-Getting Treatment For Your Pain
+Getting Treatment for What Causes Knee Pain

 If you are not sure if you should see a doctor there are specific warning signs that you should watch for.
 If you see any swelling or deformity in your knee, you are unable to fully straighten your leg, your knee can’t support you, and you have a fever associated with swelling and redness you should immediately call an orthopedic physician.

 Your doctor will diagnose your ailment and then devise a treatment plan for you.
 In mild cases, treatments can be performed at home.
 Only the most severe problems require a surgical solution, which is usually a last resort.